7 Slow Feed Do’s and Don’ts for Horses

 2) Do Provide Access to Forage 24/7

-Meal fed individuals are typically anxious at feeding time and more determined to eat as fast as possible.
-This can result in possible damage to teeth, gums and the slow feed device.
-Provide appropriate slow feeders to accommodate enough hay between feedings so there is always hay left.
+Choose appropriate slow feeders that can accommodate enough hay so there is always hay left between feedings.
 If your horse won't be "fed" for 12 or 14 hours, you may need a bale net or multiple slow feed bags/nets in different locations to offer enough slow fed forage.

-Don’t expect any one slow feeder to slow the rate of consumption enough to provide forage 24/7 when you offer limited amounts of hay (for example, feeding 1% of body weight in a 24 hour period.)
 If appropriate forage is available at all times, your horse can typically eat more and maintain or lose weight.
 A slow, steady flow of forage will help to regulate insulin spikes.
 A slow metabolic rate (body survival mode) created from forage restriction may take some time to speed up.
 Include routine exercise.

 See our posts Slow Feeding - Transition Tips & Techniques and How I Choose the Best Slow Feeder for more helpful tips.